Bariatric surgery is the surgical alteration of the stomach, intestine, or both to cause weight loss.

 Traditionally, SG has been done only when patients are considered too high risk for procedures such as RYGB and biliopancreatic diversion (eg, patients with a BMI > 60), typically before one of these procedures or another similar procedure is done.
 However, because SG causes substantial and sustained weight loss, it is being used increasingly in the US as definitive treatment for severe obesity.
 Part of the stomach is removed, creating a tubular stomach passage.
 The procedure does not involve anatomic changes to the small intestine.

 Mean excess weight loss tends to be higher than with that with AGB.
-Although traditionally classified as a restrictive procedure, weight loss is probably also related to neurohormonal changes.
+Although SG is traditionally classified as a restrictive procedure, weight loss is probably also related to neurohormonal changes.
 The most serious complication is gastric leak at the suture line; it accounts for 1 to 3% of complications.

 Biliopancreatic diversion with a duodenal switch: